 Many things can clog yard drains.
 Because many yard drains are located near a grass area, the usual suspects are leaves, twigs, grass cuttings, and trash.
-You can see a small portion of yard drain from the grate and see if an accumulation of debris or sediment is obstructing the water flow.
+It’s always a good idea to periodically check your yard and area drains.
+You can see a small portion of yard drain from above the grating.
+You should see if an accumulation of debris or sediment is obstructing the water flow.
 This cure can be as simple as opening the grate when necessary and removing these items lying in the base of the drain.
 You can use a garden scoop, or simply put on a rubber glove and use your hand.

 2. Dirt and Debris in Yard Drain

 While leaves are common culprits, tree roots present the more serious threat.
-As tree roots often look for the nearest source of water, and drain line are shallow, it is not unusual for roots to penetrate yard drainage lines.
+Tree roots often look for the nearest source of water.
+Since area and yard drain lines are shallow, it is not unusual for roots to penetrate yard drainage lines.
 Yard drains provide the moisture that the roots need, and roots are strong enough to penetrate through old pipes, causing breaks and blockages.

 3. Low Lying Areas with Poor Drainage

 Sloping is another factor.
-The flooded areas in your lawn, or finished areas, are possibly caused by improper sloping or grading.
+The flooded areas in your lawn, or finished areas, are possibly caused by improper sloping or grading of your yard itself.
 If this is the case, check how the grading is structured in your property.
 This can be done using a line level, which is simply a line of rope with a level hanging off of it.
 A more sophisticated device is a lazer level.

 4. Stagnant Water

 Pools of standing water in your yard is clear sign of drainage problem.
-If this is the case, there can be multiple underlying issues for examples existing hardpan (soil with a high clay content has very poor drainage qualities) in your property and poor grading.
-A hardpan calls for site-wide inspection and possibly a new drainage plan; these will involve excavation in wide areas of the lawn.
+If this is the case, there can be multiple underlying issues.
+As an example, existing hardpan (soil with a high clay content has very poor drainage qualities) in your property and poor grading.
+A hardpan calls for site-wide inspection and possibly a new drainage plan.
+The solution may involve excavation in wide areas of the lawn.
 In areas with high rainfall, pools of standing water make your yard not only aesthetically unpleasing but also a breeding ground for insects, hence health problems.
 Stagnant water creates the perfect environment for the following insects to breed and thrive: Mosquito, Fly maggots, Dragonfly nymphs, and Water scorpions.
 Some insects are more than just nuisance.
 They are known to be carriers of dangerous diseases.